-When someone inquires through Care Services of Evergreen about help for an older adult, it's usually not "just" that specific service that's needed.
-For almost 30 years Evergreen has offered "much more" alongside its services.
+When someone inquires through the Resource Office of Evergreen Commons about help for an older adult, it's usually not "just" that specific service that's needed.
+For almost 30 years Evergreen Commons has offered "much more" alongside its services.
 We specialize in providing a wide range of assistance for older adults and are dedicated to being the community's most comprehensive resource.
 Please contact our Resource Coordinator at 616-355-5118 with any questions you may have.

 Resource Office FAQ